-It gets pleasantly warm in the afternoons in Prague in the summer, with average highs in the low 70s Fahrenheit in June, July and August.
+It gets pleasantly warm in the afternoons in Prague in the summer, with average highs in the low 70s Fahrenheit in June, July, and August.
 The temperature drops into the low 50s at night.
-Rain is possible, so be ready to duck under a shelter to wait out showers or carry a small travel umbrella with you.
+Rain is possible, so be ready to duck under a shelter to wait out showers, or carry a small travel umbrella with you.

 What to Pack

-Prague summertime events include Museum Night in June, Prague Folklore Days in July and the Festival of Italian Operas in August.
+Prague summertime events include Museum Night in June, Prague Folklore Days in July, and the Festival of Italian Operas in August.
 Also look for performances in Prague's theaters; classical music concerts in Old Town, Mala Strana, and Castle Hill; and live shows in Prague's bars and pubs.

 What to Do in Prague in the Summer

+Be prepared for crowds and plan well for any activity that you don't want to miss.
 Lines for attractions at Prague Castle can really slow you down, so follow tips for visiting Prague Castle for the best experience.
-Old Town Square will be packed; you'll have to wait patiently well in advance of the astronomical clock's chime to get a decent view because this popular attraction draws huge crowds even when tourist numbers are low.
+Old Town Square will be packed.
+As of 2018 the medieval astronomical clock has been taken apart for repair and is expected back in operation in August.
+When it resumes, you'll have to wait patiently well in advance of the clock's chime to get a decent view, because this popular attraction draws huge crowds even when tourist numbers are low.

 Tips for Prague Summer Travel

-Prague's hotels fill up quickly during the tourist season, and it might be difficult to get rooms in the best locations if you wait too long to make your reservation.
-Explore hotel options in the Castle District, Mala Strana, Old Town or New Town.
-You will pay a bit more for a hotel in these desirable areas, but the architecture that surrounds you is an attraction in itself.
+Make your travel plans at least three months in advance.
+Prague's hotels fill up quickly during the tourist season, and it might be difficult to get rooms in the best locations—in the Castle District, Mala Strana, Old Town, or New Town—if you wait too long.
+You will pay a bit more for a hotel in these areas, but the architecture that surrounds you is an attraction in itself.
 Plus they are home to plenty of dining and shopping establishments and are within walking distance of many places on your must-see list.

-Escape the city via train, bus or guided tour and discover other highlights of the Czech Republic.
-Spa town Karlovy Vary, the charming town of Cesky Krumlov, the historic treasure house of Karlstein Castle or the medieval town of Kutna Hora are just some of your options.
-However, other Prague travelers will likely have the same idea, so you won't necessarily escape the crowds if you decide to leave Prague for a day or a weekend.
+Summer is a great time for taking a day trip from Prague.
+Escape the city via train, bus, or guided tour and discover other highlights of the Czech Republic.
+Spa town Karlovy Vary, the charming medieval town of Cesky Krumlov, the historic treasure house of Karlstein Castle, or the medieval town of Kutna Hora are just some of your options.
+Other Prague travelers will likely have the same idea, so you won't necessarily escape the crowds if you decide to leave Prague for a day or a weekend.